edudati/cs50/README.md

 <h1 align="center">CS50</h1>
 <p align="center">My solutions to the Harvard CS50 course.
 Introduction to computer science</p>
 <h4 align="center">
 	The course is in progress.
-Currently in problem 5.
+Currently I'm doing the new problems of CS50 2021.
 </h4>
 <p align="center">
  <a href="https://github.com/edudati/cs50/tree/main/pset1">pset1</a> |